LiangliangNan/PolyFit/data/ReadMe-data.md

 PolyFit handles planes only, so the model parameters are simply the plane parameters (e.g., a, b, c, and d in the plane equation ax + by + cz + d = 0).

 Below is a details description of the ASCII vg format.
 The source code of PolyFit also contains an implementation for binary format.
-Please refer to 'point_set_serializer_vg.cpp' of the source code for more information.
+Please refer to [point_set_serializer_vg.cpp](https://github.com/LiangliangNan/PolyFit/blob/main/code/model/point_set_serializer_vg.cpp) of the source code for more information.

 ```
-// the coordinates of the points
+// coordinates of the points
 num_points: N   // N is an integer denoting the number of points
 x1  y1  z1	     // 3 floating point numbers
 ...
 xN  yN  zN

-// the colors of the points
+// colors of the points
 num_colors: N   // N is an integer denoting the number of colors (can be different from the number of points)
-r1 g1 b1	// 3 floating point numbers
+r1 g1 b1	       // 3 floating point numbers, each in the range [0, 1]
 ...
 rN gN bN

-// the normals of the points
+// normals of the points

 num_normals: N  // N is an integer denoting the number of normals (can be different from the number of points or colors)
-nx1  ny1  nz1	// 3 floating point numbers
+nx1  ny1  nz1	  // 3 floating point numbers, each in the range [0, 1]
 ...
 nxN  nyN  nzN